Rajchal/automation-scripts/README.md

 ## Disclaimer

 Use these scripts at your own risk.
 Test thoroughly before deploying in production environments.
+Please contact me if there is any issue.